 Is bigger always better, then?

 Bigger is not necessarily better, however.
-If you’re travelling solo or as a couple, there’s going to be more than enough space for you in a smaller rental.
+If you’re traveling solo or as a couple, there’s going to be more than enough space for you in a smaller rental.
 Cosying up can be romantic and fun.
 There’s likely to be a wide selection of suitable vehicles, especially in the winter months when demand falls.
-But if you’re travelling as a family or as a larger group, then a motorhome provides that little bit extra space and potentially more privacy.
+But if you’re traveling as a family or as a larger group, then a motorhome rental provides that little bit extra space and potentially more privacy.

 Other advantages of renting a camper or motorhome

 Camper van rental in Iceland is a good way of merging the money you’d have spent on car rental with the cash you’d also have shelled out for a hotel or guest house.
-Opting for a campervan or motor home is a good way to minimise your costs while maintaining a certain level of comfort.
+Opting for a campervan or motorhome is a good way to stay on budget while maintaining a certain level of comfort.
 In the offseason especially, you can go as you please, booking a site over the phone or on the internet at the last minute so you can be as flexible with your itinerary as possible.
 “Have credit card, will travel,” as they say.
 If you find yourself in a part of Iceland that really speaks your language, you can stay a while longer – though be warned, those parts of Iceland that you really like are going to be thick on the ground.
 It’s hard to choose which to leave out.

 But is it a good idea to rent a campervan in winter?

 Camping in Iceland during the winter isn’t for the fainthearted.
 Neither, however, is it something to be ruled out, though you do need to be honest with yourself and manage your expectations.
-Many of the country’s campsites are closed during the winter months, though around 26 stay open year round for hardier clients.
-Some of these are family run affairs and will give you an especially warm welcome.
-With careful planning there’s still going to be a campsite that’s close enough to where you need to be.
+Many of the country’s campsites are closed during the winter months, though around 26 stay open year-round for hardier clients.
+Some of these are family-run affairs and will give you an especially warm welcome.
+With careful planning, there’s still going to be a campsite that’s close enough to where you need to be.
 In summer, you may wish to opt for the Camping Card, which is accepted at some of the country’s campsites, but in winter, it’s not valid.
-You can still reserve and pay direct with those campsites that are open, however.
+You can still reserve and pay directly with those campsites that are open, however.